CarrBen/python-caspar-osc/Readme.md

 Prototype OSC Client built to get the video file time and path from CasparCG.

+Originally written in June 2014.

+####Usage Notes
-Expects the video to be on Channel 1, Layer 2
+* Expects the video to be on Channel 1, Layer 2

-Tries to connect to the Caspar OSC on the local machine at port 5253
+* Tries to connect to the Caspar OSC on the local machine at port 5253

+####Dependencies
-tkinter (apt-get python-tk) is an additional dependency.
+* tkinter (apt-get python-tk) is an additional dependency.

-cx_Freeze is only required to package into an exe
+* cx_Freeze is only required to package into an exe